EDITING, MENTORING, MANUSCRIPT ASSESSMENT

 The book was presented on National Flash Fiction Day in New Zealand, with readings in Auckland, Christchurch, Dunedin, Northland, Wellington and Waikato.

-In New Zealand, the book will be available at the 2019 NorthWrite Festival and also featured in Verb Festival (Wellington)‘s digital programme which will appear shortly after the live events on the festival’s website as further ways to delve into the discussions and ideas arising for the 2019 festival events.
+In New Zealand, the book appeared at the 2019 NorthWrite Festival and was also featured in Verb Festival (Wellington)‘s digital programme.

 Where to find it: